 Management sign-offs are designed to provide assurance to the accountable authority, through the CFO, on the quality of the entity’s financial statements.
 The content and form of management sign-offs should be agreed as part of the planning process and be communicated at an early date to all relevant entity managers.

 It is customary for such sign-offs to be provided to the audit committee to assist the committee in its review of the financial statements.

 More information on quality assurance processes is provided at: 9.
 Quality assurance and certifications.

 Better practice entities develop performance measures for key elements of the financial statements development process.
 When planning for financial statements assurance processes, the project manager should consider:

 - any existing quality assurance performance indicators that may be applied

-- if the CFO requires quality assurance performance indicators to be established, and/or
+- if the CFO requires quality assurance performance indicators to be established

 - possible mechanisms to measure assurance arrangements, in the interest of continuous improvement.